NETWAYS/foreman-training/provisioning/03_pxe.md

 ### Open Foreman's host dialog using "Host > Create Host"

-### On the Host tab name it "pxe" and select the Environment "production", Puppet CA "foreman.localdomain" and Puppet Master "foreman.localdomain"
+### On the Host tab name it "pxe"

-If the environment is not avialable, assign it to "Default Organization" and "Default Location".
+Other options are not required yet

 ### On the Operating system tab select the Architecture "x86_64", Operating System, Media, Partition table depending on your choice earlier and set a Root password of your choice